 Zoho CRM pricing

 Zoho CRM has a forever free plan with limited features.
 Upgrade to their Standard plan at $14/month per user billed annually ($20 billed monthly) for KPIs, customized deal analytics, and mass emailing.
-Email autoresponders and customer segmentation start on their Enterprise plan at $40/user/month billed annually.
+Email autoresponders and customer segmentation start on their Professional plan at $39/user/month billed annually.

 12. Keap (formerly Infusionsoft)